Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 Mintz, 79, looks back on his nine years as a trusted friend and confidant of both Lennon and Ono (who married on March 20, 1969), as well as the couple’s son Sean Taro Ono Lennon (born October 9, 1975), and John’s first son, Julian Lennon (born April 8, 1963, to first wife Cynthia Powell Lennon), prior to and immediately after John’s murder the night of December 8, 1980, at the age of 40.

-In the decades since, Mintz has remained close with Ono (who turned 91 on February 18, 2024) and Sean (who, as the first-time author details in the Q&A below, was the one who encouraged him to write this memoir), as well as Julian.
+In the decades since, Mintz has remained close with Ono (who turned 91 on February 18, 2024) and Sean, as well as Julian (Sean, as the first-time author details in the Q&A below, was the one who encouraged him to write this memoir).

 “We All Shine On: John, Yoko & Me” provides a fascinating behind-the-shoji screen view of the Lennons’ life at home at the Dakota building on 72nd Street at Central Park West in New York City as well as on the road during the former Beatle’s last decade.